cloudposse/.github/migrate/README.md

 - `git-xargs` will not update PR title/description, so it's advisable to just use `gh` CLI instead
 - `git-xargs` cannot auto-merge, so use `gh-cli` in script to commit, push, open PR, then merge
 - Using `gh-cli` to bypass the `git-xargs` deficiencies, means rate limiting isn't respected by `git-xargs`
+- `git-xargs` creates random directories and doesn't seem to re-use them making it cumbersome to debug